TropibioWorkshops/SEM-QR-course-from-March-27-to-29/README.md

-# SEM course from March 27 to 29
+# Structural Equation Modelling

+27th to 29th March, 2023

 This course aims to be the starting point for all researchers who intend to implement structural equation models in their research with Lavaan.

 https://tropibioworkshops.github.io/SEM_course/